 Parents will receive notices of field trips in advance of the scheduled trip and will be asked to sign a field trip permission form.
-Sometimes a small contribution may be requested to help defray transportation or facility costs.
-No student will be penalized in any manner or denied the opportunity to go on the field trip that is part of the regular academic program for failure to contribute.

 Individuals or organizations often offer the opportunity for students to travel during weekends or school breaks, or even during times when school is in session.
 Unless these opportunities are approved by Atlanta Public Schools, matters of interest or concern must be addressed to the individuals or representatives sponsoring these trips.